-In the past, there was no electricity in Japan, so artists entertained by a dim candlelight.
+In the past, there was no electricity in Japan, so artists entertained by dim candlelight.
 Eventually, they started painting the faces white to look more beautiful in such conditions.
 Geisha, kabuki actors, court ladies, dancers, etc. adapted the white makeup (oshiroi or shironuri in Japanese) as an essential part of their profession.
-Not only the face, but also neck is painted in the front and back.
+Not only the face but also the neck is painted in the front and back.
 Geisha paint lines on the back of their necks to make it appear longer and slimmer.
 Such makeup is applied almost every day, as the long kimono for dance requires the face to be painted.
 For stage performances, even hands and calves are painted white.
-Usually oshiroi takes 30-50 minutes to apply.
+Usually, oshiroi takes 30-50 minutes to apply.

 A brief history of Geisha Makeup

 Charming Geisha represents one of the most iconic cultural images in Japan.
 The history of a geisha’s iconic makeup goes back to the Heian Period (794-1185) where nobility wore the white paste in front of the emperor so that their faces would stand out in the candlelight.
 During this period, the influence of Chinese culture included trends in beauty and practice.
 Geishas created a porcelain look for the purpose of showing their emotions clearly to the auditory.
 This was especially important in the evening when faces need to be visible and recognizable.
 Today, modern Geishas and actors on stage still continue this practice, with all traditional aspects of classic Geishas appearance.

 The first step that a geisha takes to putting on her makeup is melting a special wax called Abura (油) all over her face and neck.
 Geisha warm-up this wax in hands, because it needs to dissolves into an oily texture.
 This ensures that all pores and crevices are filled in to give their skin a uniform texture.
 It also protects the skin from white paint.